cuthbertLab/music21/music21/doc/html/_sources/moduleStream.txt

         .. method:: makeTies(meterStream=None, inPlace=True, displayTiedAccidentals=False)

-            Given a stream containing measures, examine each element in the stream if the elements duration extends beyond the measures bound, create a tied  entity.
+            Given a stream containing measures, examine each element in the stream if the elements duration extends beyond the measures boundary, create a tied entity.
 If `inPlace` is True, this is done in-place; if `inPlace` is False, this returns a modified deep copy.

             >>> d = Stream()
             >>> n = note.Note()